adrenaline96/OLX-PhoneNumberScrapper/README.md

 # OLX-PhoneNumberScrapper

 The code presented here was published to serve as a point of reference for those interested in developing their own program.
+HtmlAgilityPack was used.

 The "ExtractAd" method takes a list of links in this format:
 <br>"https://www.olx.ro/auto-masini-moto-ambarcatiuni/?page=<<page_number>>"